JordanLittell/lieutenant_governor/README.md

     $ gem install lieutenant_governor

-In the initialization of your app, invoke the generator:
+In the initialization of your app (ex. `config/initializers/lieutenant_governor.rb` ), invoke the generator:

     $ LieutenantGovernor::Generator.generate(path_to_js_helper)